 - Check this Website regularly for updated information

 - Attend the Community Stakeholders Meeting and the Public Information Center Meeting

 - Complete the General Comment Form here

 What if I have other questions or concerns about the project?

-Morris County and the cooperating agencies of NJTPA and NJDOT, encourages community members to voice their concerns and contribute suggestions to the Project Team.
-To provide input, attend one of the public meetings or contact:
+Morris County and the cooperating agencies of NJDOT and NJTPA, encourages community members to voice their concerns and contribute suggestions to the Project Team.
+To ask questions or provide input, please use the General Comment Form (here) or contact:

 |Danielle Malavarca, P.E.|